zoom-on-rational-points/zoom-on-rational-points.github.io/index.md

 # Mailing list

 If you want to receive the links to the talks and coffee breaks, please send a blank email to <a href='mailto:zorp-join@listserv.csv.warwick.ac.uk'>zorp-join@listserv.csv.warwick.ac.uk</a> and <b>click the link in the email we send in reply</b>.
 If you can't send a blank email you can put any gibberish in there.
+If you cant find the email please **check your spam folder** as all mailing lists, no matter how innocent, are liable to end up there.
+You can also see the link on <a href="https://researchseminars.org/seminar/zorp_1729">our researchseminars page</a> with a free account there.

 # Friends of ZORP